apostrophecms/apostrophe-enterprise-testbed/README.md

 * Reopen the article.
 Commit the article.
 (The preview area says "no preview available," this is OK.)
 * Ropen the article.
 Export the article to all other locales.
 * Verify the article can be found under "Articles" in draft mode for the `es` locale.
+* Still in `es`: add a blog widget to the regression test page.
+Pick "individually" and select the article.
+* Commit and export.
+* Verify that the blog widget also shows the article in the `fr` locale, in draft mode.
 * Return to "en" locale.
 Edit page type of your regression test page (change "default" to "alternate").
 Verify that the page now says:

 ```